matomo-org/piwik-python-api/README.rst

 README
 ======

-This is a piwik tracking API implementation for django.
-The code should be easy to port to other frameworks or scripts.
+This is a simplified implementation of the PiwikTracker PHP class.
+I don't need any of the advanced features for my client's project, that's why I didn't implement everything.
+The code should be relatively easy to port to other frameworks or scripts.
+I only implemented a small subset of the official API because this app was created for a client who needs to track 301 and 302 redirects.

+Not supported are:

+- Ecommerce
+- Goals
+- Cookies
+- JavaScript parameters
+- Custom parameters
+- ...

+It also assumes that the passed request object is a Django HttpRequest.
+I'm not really familiar with other frameworks or WSGI in general, but feel free to submit patches or contact me for professional support.

+If you work on this code please submit your changes, even if they can't be merged!
+I'm interested in packaging this in a way that doesn't depend on Django.

+You'll need to have your own `Piwik <http://piwik.org>`_ installation to send the tracking requests to.

 Usage
 -----